-- 193. The Management Cafeteria Plan benefit year will correspond with the benefit plan year for all other Health Service System members. - 194.
-Employees shall not be eligible for the Management Cafeteria Plan during months in which they are not eligible to receive SFMTA-paid contributions for healthcare. - 195.
+- 244. The Management Cafeteria Plan benefit year will correspond with the benefit plan year for all other Health Service System members. - 245.
+Employees shall not be eligible for the Management Cafeteria Plan during months in which they are not eligible to receive SFMTA-paid contributions for healthcare. - 246.
 A plan year may be modified by mutual agreement.
-Such agreement must be confirmed in writing. - 196.
+Such agreement must be confirmed in writing. - 247.
 The elements of this package shall include but are not limited to: dependent health care, DCAP disability insurance, term life insurance and other life insurance, accident insurance, and other authorized mutually agreed benefits.
 Specific plan design shall be subject to administrative feasibility and shall be determined in consultation with the Association.
-The benefits plan shall conform to provisions of IRS Code Section 125. - 197.
-The SFMTA agrees to maintain health and dental benefits at present levels for the life of the Agreement. - 198.
-Effective January 1, 2015, for employees with at least six (6) months' continuous service who are enrolled in the Health Service System, the SFMTA shall provide, at its own cost, a Long-Term Disability (LTD) plan for members enrolled in Employee Plus Two or More.
-That plan will include, among other provisions, a ninety (90) day elimination period.
-The parties acknowledge that the City's ordinances which establish and administer the City's Catastrophic Illness Program ("CIP") specify and control the criteria under which persons can participate in the CIP. - 199.
-Employees who enroll in the Delta Dental PPO Plan shall pay the following premiums for the respective coverage levels: \$5/month for employee-only, \$10/month for employee + 1 dependent, or \$15/month for employee + 2 or more dependents. - 200.
-The SFMTA acknowledges its obligation to provide the cafeteria plan and its benefits.
-If the SFMTA is responsible for a violation of this section (III.Y), the SFMTA acknowledges that it is responsible to make the affected member whole, which may include providing the covered benefits described in the plan at issue or reimbursing the member for the cost of providing those benefits, as appropriate.
-The MTA agrees to make best efforts to expedite resolution of problems and disputes arising under this section.
+The benefits plan shall conform to provisions of IRS Code Section 125. - 248.
+The SFMTA agrees to maintain health and dental benefits at present levels for the life of the Agreement. - 249.
+Effective January 1, 2015, for employees with at least six (6) months' continuous service who are enrolled in the Health Service System, the SFMTA shall provide, at its own cost, a Long- Term Disability (LTD) plan for represented members enrolled in Employee Plus Two or More.
+That plan will include, among other provisions, a ninety (90) day elimination period. - 250.
+Effective January 1, 2023, for all employees with at least six (6) months' continuous service who are enrolled in the Health Service System, the SFMTA shall provide, at its own cost, a Long-Term Disability (LTD) benefit that provides sixty-six and two thirds percent salary (66 2/3%) (subject to integration) up to sixty-five (65).
+That plan will include, among other provisions, a ninety (90) day elimination period. - 251.
+The parties acknowledge that the City's ordinances which establish and administer the City's Catastrophic Illness Program ("CIP") specify and control the criteria under which persons can participate in the CIP.